Jets rookie Malachi Corley has TD overturned after he drops ball before goal line vs. Texans - WTOP News

 And it rolled out of the end zone.
 So, no touchdown, a turnover for the Jets and one huge rookie mistake.

+“First of all, you can’t do that,” interim coach Jeff Ulbrich said he told Corley.
+“Second of all, you owe us one.”

-With the Jets at the Texans 19 early in the second quarter, Corley took the toss from Aaron Rodgers and zipped down the right sideline.
+With the Jets — who went on to beat Houston 21-13 on Thursday night — at the Texans 19 early in the second quarter, Corley took the toss from Aaron Rodgers and zipped down the right sideline.
 Corley sped into the end zone, but just before he crossed the goal line, he dropped the ball out of his right hand to celebrate.

 A video review showed he had not gotten into the end zone before he dropped it.
 So, Corley was credited with an 18-yard run and a fumble.
 And because it rolled out of the side of the end zone, it was a touchback and a turnover.